Cinema of China

+History

 Beginnings

 Motion pictures were introduced to China in 1896.
+They were introduced through foreign film exhibitors in treaty ports like Shanghai and Hong Kong.

 China was one of the earliest countries to be exposed to the medium of film, due to Louis Lumière sending his cameraman to Shanghai a year after inventing cinematography.
-The first recorded screening of a motion picture in China took place in Shanghai on 11 August 1896, as an "act" on a variety bill.
+The first recorded screening of a motion picture in China took place in Shanghai on 11 August 1896 as an "act" on a variety bill.
 The first Chinese film, a recording of the Peking opera, Dingjun Mountain, was made in November 1905 in Beijing.
 For the next decade the production companies were mainly foreign-owned, and the domestic film industry was centered on Shanghai, a thriving entrepot and the largest city in the Far East.
-In 1913, the first independent Chinese screenplay, The Difficult Couple, was filmed in Shanghai by Zheng Zhengqiu and Zhang Shichuan.
-Zhang Shichuan then set up the first Chinese-owned film production company in 1916.
-The first full-length feature film was Yan Ruisheng (閻瑞生) released in 1921. which was a docudrama about the killing of a Shanghai courtesan, although it was too crude a film to ever be considered commercially successful.
-During the 1920s film technicians from the United States trained Chinese technicians in Shanghai, and American influence continued to be felt there for the next two decades.
-Since film was still in its earliest stages of development, most Chinese silent films at this time were only comic skits or operatic shorts, and training was minimal at a technical aspect due to this being a period of experimental film.